CatHood0/flutter_quill_to_pdf/README.md

 ### If you want to get the markdown, you need to make some steps

-1. Use `convertDeltaToMarkdown` function to get html from delta
+1. Use `convertDeltaToHtml` function to get html from delta

 2. Use html string, and pass as param in `convertHtmlToMarkdown`